 Leadership development, team leadership, motivation, education

-Steven Zhou is a first-year doctoral student in the Industrial & Organizational Psychology program, studying under Dr. Stephen Zaccaro and Dr. Philseok Lee.
+Steven Zhou is a second-year doctoral student in the Industrial & Organizational Psychology program, studying under Dr. Stephen Zaccaro and Dr. Philseok Lee.
 He previously received a B.A. in Industrial & Organizational Psychology and M.A. in Religion from Pepperdine University.
 Prior to starting the Ph.D. program, he worked in human resources and data analytics for a 250+ FTE sales strategy department at a $1.44 billion global food subscription company.
 He has prior research experience in cross-cultural leadership and college student development, teaching experience in Organizational Behavior and K-12 speech & debate, and extensive corporate training experience including a leadership seminar at the Alibaba International HQ.

-PSYC 300: Statistics in Psychology Lab
+PSYC 300: Statistics in Psychology

 MGMT 313: Organizational Behavior (Writing TA)

 PSYC 603: Research Methods (Online GTA)

 B.A.
 Industrial & Organizational Psychology, summa cum laude | Pepperdine University

 M.A.
 Religion | Pepperdine University

 Zhou, S., & Kuykendall, L. (2021, April 15-17).
 When infrastructure and ethics collide: A panel on ethical policy-making in higher ed [Panel discussion].
 Society for Industrial and Organizational Psychology Annual Convention, Online.
 [Presenters: Chen, G., Pierce, C. A., McAbee, S. T., & Thornton-Lugo, M. A.]